ethereum/ethereum-org-website/src/content/governance/index.md

 > _the way that organizations or countries are managed at the highest level, and the systems for doing this_

 In essence, governance is the system in place that allows decisions to be made.
 In a typical organizational structure, the executive team or a directors' board may have the final say in decision-making.
-In a political system, elected officials may enact legislation that attempts to represent their constituent's desires.
+In a political system, elected officials may enact legislation that attempts to represent their constituents' desires.

 <Divider />